 Cocaine is a drug extracted from the leaves of the coca plant.
 It is a potent brain stimulant and one of the most powerfully addictive drugs.
-Crack is a derivative of cocaine.1
+Crack is a derivative of cocaine.

 Cocaine can be snorted, rubbed into the gums or dissolved in water and injected.
-Crack can be smoked.2
+Crack can be smoked.

-Kids and young adults hear that cocaine/crack produces a euphoric ‘rush’ and immediate high upon snorting, injecting or smoking that provides a burst of energy and reduced fatigue.
+Cocaine and crack produce a euphoric ‘rush’ and immediate high upon snorting, injecting or smoking that provides a burst of energy and reduced fatigue.